-Royals World Series Tickets and Schedule
+Royals Tickets and Schedule

-Kansas City Royals 2016 News and Updates
+Kansas City Royals News

 The Kansas City Royals have looked like anything except the defending 2015 World Champions they are in recent games.
 Although the two-series road trip isn’t making things any easier, Royals fans still expect them to take care of business.
 Kansas City has now lost their last three games in a row.
 The two most recent defeats came at the hands of the New York Yankees, who have an even less impressive record.
 They beat the Royals 10-7 last night at Yankee Stadium, following their 6-3 win on Monday.
 Kansas City has two more chances to avoid the sweep before returning home to face the Atlanta Braves on Friday.
 Tickets are $26 and up.